n-white/urlShortener/README.md

 # Url Shortener

-#Please pip install the below dependencies
+#Please install the below dependencies
 1. flask
 2. sqlite3
-Note: this application was created using Python 2.7
+3. Note: this application was created using Python 2.7

 #How to start this application
 1. `python app.py` from the main folder